Atlantic Health Strategies

 Frequently asked questions

-Does the Oklahoma Board of Behavioral Health Licensure license treatment facilities?
+Does the Oklahoma Board of Behavioral Health Licensure (BBHL) license treatment facilities?

 No. BBHL licenses individual clinicians: LPCs, LMFTs, and LBPs.
-Its stated mission is to protect the public by enforcing laws governing the practice of those three license types.
+Per the Board, its stated mission is to protect the public by enforcing laws governing the practice of those three license types.
 Behavioral health facility certification in Oklahoma runs through ODMHSAS under Title 450 of the Oklahoma Administrative Code, with residential and inpatient settings adding oversight from the Oklahoma State Department of Health.

 What does Oklahoma require for a new SUD residential program to bill SoonerCare?

 Per ODMHSAS Provider Certification, for residential level of care providers only (halfway house, residential, medical detox), national accreditation is required in addition to state certification to be eligible for SoonerCare reimbursement, and new residential providers must obtain a Certificate of Need from ODMHSAS.
-Accepted accrediting bodies under OAC 450:1-9-7.3 include The Joint Commission (TJC), CARF, COA, and AOA.
+Accepted accrediting bodies referenced in OHCA Rule 317:30-5-240.2 and OAC 450 include The Joint Commission (TJC), CARF, COA, and AOA.

 When did BBHL start requiring FBI and OSBI fingerprint background checks, and how fresh must the prints be?

 As of January 1, 2024, BBHL requires all new applicants for licensure to obtain both an OSBI fingerprint-based background check and an FBI fingerprint-based background check.
 Background checks or criminal history stamped or processed more than 30 days beyond the date of application will not be considered.
-This is a common cause of stalled clinical hires.
+This is a common cause of stalled clinical hires when a facility opens with new LPC, LMFT, or LBP hires on the payroll.

 Request a Free Consultation